Adhesion and signaling in metastatic melanoma

 Cell behaviors result from the integration of multiple external signals from the niche, including the presence of soluble factors and neighboring cells, sensed by cell-surface receptors and adhesion molecules, respectively.
 Our previous work has suggested that the dysregulation of these mechanisms in melanoma by genetic alterations or stresses from the tumor microenvironment can modify cell adhesion and migration, and ultimately lead to metastasis.
 The interplay between environmental stimuli and cancer cell adhesion remains under-studied, despite its clear therapeutic implications.
 To investigate this interplay, our lab is pursuing two main approaches.

 Define the mechanisms by which environmental signals modulate melanoma cell adhesion using genetics and in vivo imaging in zebrafish.

-Identify therapeutically actionable cell-surface molecules involved in melanoma metastasis through genetic studies and drug testing in zebrafish melanoma and human cell lines.
+Identify potential therapeutic targets involved in melanoma metastasis through genetic studies and drug testing in zebrafish melanoma and human cell lines.

 We use a well-established model of melanoma in zebrafish and have developed tools to faithfully recapitulate the genetics of the human disease in these primary tumors in relatively short time-frames.
 We can thus combine high-throughput genetic manipulation with cutting-edge live-imaging in zebrafish melanomas to probe factors in the tumor microenvironment and observe the behavior of cancer cells in situ.
 Our research program will greatly improve our understanding of the mechanisms by which microenvironmental signals affect tumor cell behaviors, and may open new therapeutic perspectives on the process of metastasis.